Legal name changes in Nevada can be accomplished in three different ways:

 3.7.
 Tell everyone who needs to know

-It is the petitioner’s responsibility to inform various government agencies and companies (such as the petitioner’s bank) about the name change.
-Many of them may require certified copies of the Court Order at least photographs of it.
-Scroll down to section 5 for more information about this.
+It is your responsibility to inform various government agencies and companies (such as your bank) about the name change.
+Many of them may require certified copies of the Court Order or at least photographs of it.
+Scroll down to section 6 for more information about this.

-If both parents agree on the name change — or if one of the parents has died or had his/her parental rights terminated — then the process is fairly similar to changing an adult’s name (discussed in the previous section).
+If both you and the other parent agree on the name change – or if the other parent died or had their parental rights terminated – then the process is fairly similar to changing an adult’s name (discussed in the previous section).
 However, there is no publication requirement.

 Learn more at the Clark County Family Help Center website.

-Once people have legal proof of their name change — either in the form of a marriage certificate, divorce decree, or court order — they need to tell the necessary government agencies and companies.
+Once you have legal proof of your name change – either in the form of a marriage certificate, divorce decree, or court order – you need to tell the necessary government agencies and companies.
 These typically include:

 - Social Security Administration in order to get a new social security card

-- Nevada DMV to get a new driver’s license (including a Real ID)
+- Nevada Department of Motor Vehicles (DMV) to get a new driver’s license (including a Real ID)

 - Vital Records to get a new birth certificate (if necessary)